Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 The trade union argues this UBI program would cost 5% of Finland's entire gross domestic product, making it "impossibly expensive."

-A more basic question (Score:1)
+A more basic question (Score:3, Insightful)

 I think the original has been improperly translated.